SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    However, it is not appropriate for an animal to have an empty string as its ``species`` property.
    To model this restriction,
-   the failable initializer checks for an empty string and returns ``nil`` if an empty string is found.
+   the failable initializer triggers an initialization failure if an empty string is found.

 .. _Initialization_FailableInitializersForEnumerations: